Citizens Bank Park

 The city of brotherly love had been snake bitten when it came to championships.
 There hadn’t been a title won in Philadelphia professional sports since the 1983 76ers.
 Dejected fans had become accustomed to heartbreak when it came to their local sports teams.
 That all changed, however, when the Philadelphia Phillies lifted up the city in 2008 with a World Series victory that brought the city to its feet.

-Tapped as the new skipper for the Phillies 2018 season, former major leaguer Kapler took over a team that managed only 66 wins in 2017, finishing last in the NL East.
-Kapler led the charge for two years, amassing a team record of 80-82 in 2018 and 81-81 in 2019.
-Kapler was relieved of his duties in the offseason and was replaced by Joe Girardi.
+As part of the process, manager Gabe Kapler was let go after two years in the dugout in favor of Joe Girardi.
 A former major league catcher who has won the World Series as both a player and a manager, Girardi arrives in Philadelphia with big expectations from the fan base and the organization.
+His first season was a memorable one in that the world was going through a major pandemic, but not so memorable in terms of the 28-32 record the team produced.
+Girardi will, undoubtedly, be working towards a better outcome in 2021.

 His starting rotation is in good shape, led by Aaron Nola and Zach Wheeler.
 Zach Eflin, the newly acquired Kyle Gibson, and Ranger Suarez round out the starters on the mound.
 The Phillies upgraded their closer by trading with Texas for Ian Kennedy.
 Adding Jose Alvarado from Tampa via a three team trade may prove to be a big move.
 Phils fans are hoping to see him bounce back next season.
 Young Ranger Suarez is also getting the nod to emerge from the bullpen late in games, giving him much needed MLB experience.